yfurutat/c_playground/ctype/README.md

 # MY_CTYPE

-tried playful exploration on ctype.h funcs.
+tried a playful exploration on <ctype.h> funcs.